Push-up bars are highly sought-after calisthenics equipment since they bring an amazing exercise variety to your workout regime.

 4. Tucked Planche

-Among the advanced calisthenics push-up bar exercises list is the tucked planche.
-This exercise bears a resemblance to the frog stand.
+In my opinion, the tucked planche is among the most advanced calisthenics push-up bar exercises on this list This exercise bears a resemblance to the frog stand.
 However, there is one key difference: you do not place your knees on your elbows.

 While doing the tucked planche push-up bar exercise, one thing to remember is to push out your shoulders.
 This will ensure that you have the perfect form.
 Also, note that your arms must be extended fully.